TokynBlast/pyTGM/README.md

 graphics.ITALIC
 graphics.UNDERLINE

-# Placing the cursor at a pair of coords
+# Placing the cursor at a pair of coordinates
+graphics.pos()
 ```